limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 ### (Pre-Intake) Modernization and Decommission Planning
 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     |         | Gary is PM; who is application owner?
+Identify VA application owner                     | Yellow        | Gary is PM; who is application owner?
 Initial cloud suitability 6 questions completed   |        |
 ITOPs to review if "obsolete" system based on usage   |  Complete   | Not obsolete ECSO Migration wave planning started              | Complete   |  Wave 2